QiaoqingWu-AC/algonquin-pet-store-on-steroids/README.md

 5. Employees monitor and manage orders via the **Store-Admin** application.

 ## Deployment Instructions
-**TO DO: Step-by-step instructions to deploy the application in a Kubernetes cluster.**
 ### Step 1: Create Azure Kubernetes Cluster
 1. Go to Azure Portal and search for **Azure Kubernetes Cluster**, then click **Create**.
 2. In the Basics tap fill in the following details: